kateriska/Masters-Thesis/README.md

 ### Run program:

 **TRAINING MODE - For configuration and training selected model:** <br />
-Firstly configure all neccessary for training:  <br />
+Firstly configure all necessary for training:  <br />
 `python run.py --model {choices=['ssd_mobilenet_v2', 'faster_rcnn_resnet50', 'faster_rcnn_resnet101', 'ssd_resnet50', 'efficient_det_d0', 'efficient_det_d1', 'centernet_hourglass', 'centernet_resnet101']} --num_train_steps {} --use_used_dataset_split --use_ckpt --ckpt_path <PATH>` <br />
 When `--use_used_dataset_split` is set, train, validation and test dataset contain the same images as were used for training the model and experiments.
 Otherwise, when `--use_used_dataset_split` isn't set, the dataset is splitted randomly.<br />
 Default ckpt path when `--use_ckpt` is set is `Masters-Thesis/trained_models/model_name/trained_checkpoint` (e.g. `Masters-Thesis/trained_models/efficientdet_d0_coco17_tpu-32/trained_checkpoint`)<br />
-When `--use_ckpt` is not set, ckpt is loaded from downloaded pretrained model<br />
+When `--use_ckpt` is not set, ckpt is loaded from downloaded pretrained model.<br />
 You can specify your own path with `--ckpt_path <PATH>` (if its different from `Masters-Thesis/trained_models/model_name/trained_checkpoint`)<br />
 Then training can be runned for chosen model:  <br />
 `python model/research/object_detection/model_main_tf2.py --model_dir=trained_models/ssd_resnet50_v1_fpn_640x640_coco17_tpu-8 --pipeline_config_path=trained_models/ssd_resnet50_v1_fpn_640x640_coco17_tpu-8/pipeline.config`